| Title: | Biplot Analysis for Multivariate Data Using Principal Components |

 MD : Documentary directed by men

-WD : Documentary directed by woman
+WD : Documentaries directed by women

-data(marina) marina
+data(marina) marinadata(marina) marina

 A data frame with 18 observations on the following 10 variables.